marc-hugh-tom/game-off-2020/README.md

-# game-off-2020
+# Blood Moon - GitHub Game Off 2020

-Our entry for the GitHub Game Off 2020 game jam
+Made for the GitHub Game Off 2020, which had the theme "moonshot".

+In Blood Moon you're a werewolf, whose senses and strength increase at night when the moon is high!
+Try and survive for 5 nights to be turned back into a human.
+There's also an endless mode to test your abilities.
+Best played fullscreen.

+Here we are interpreting moonshot as using the time when the moon is highest as your "shot" to kill as many enemies as possible.

-Godot version v3.2.2.stable.official
+Godot version v3.2.3.stable.official

 ## Creating sprites with different day / night colours